mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Bundle components for one CDH release
     * Version-matching is a given
-    * New components (Accumulo, Kafka) come as additional parcels
+    * New components (Accumulo, Kafka) delivered as add-on parcels
 * Separate from Linux packaging
     * Default location: <code>/opt/cloudera/parcels</code>
     * Avoids superuser privileges